orchid-initiative/.github/profile/README.md

 A rotating group of students and professionals who are motivated to work on interesting and challenging projects that aim to make a social impact.

 ### What is our goal?
-Our goal is to establish a pipeline of passion projects that empower people to contribute concrete output with true impact.
+Our goal is to establish a hub for passion projects that empower people to contribute concrete output with true impact.

 "I want to help disadvantaged teenagers get mentors like I had - someone invested in their growth that can distill a problem down to something at their level.
 Lend their credibility and empower the mentee to do big things, and thus see themselves as capable of more."